butttcoin/ButtCoinV2/source/other/SNAYL/readme.md

 ## Why the low supply and no decimals ?
 We want to see the prices rise as well as a demand.
 Introducing decimals makes no sense for this project.

+## I looked at the code, and see a Turbo function.
+What is that for ?
+It is for exchanges that demand an immediate transfer, since they cannot wait to list a token.

+## Can I breed or squash the Snayls ?
+Only the token owner can breed (introduce new tokens) or squash (that is, burn) the tokens.
+Again, this was meant for the exchanges only, and as a safety feature, since we only have 100K tokens.